MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 Yes, you can customize the clock style by going to Settings > Home screen > Clock and selecting a different style.
 There is also an "empty style" that will remove the clock entirely.

-## The toggle to grant notification access is disabled
+## The toggle to grant notification access or to enable the accessibility service is disabled

 Please refer to the [Restricted Settings on Android 13+](/docs/user-guide/troubleshooting/restricted-settings) page.